Skip to content

 AWS Secrets Manager

-# Format: /CLUSTER_NAME/global/argocd-slack-webhook
+# Format: /CLUSTER_NAME/global/argocd-slack-token

 aws secretsmanager create-secret \

---name /my-cluster/global/argocd-slack-webhook \
+--name /my-cluster/global/argocd-slack-token \

 Alternatively, use the AWS Console: